rventuradiaz/c-movie-ratings/docs/design.md

 FR-04: Select the most reliable movie's title
 FR-05: Select the most reliable movie's genre
 FR-06: Calculate C-Rating using total ratings, and ratings by category
-FR-07: Expose C-Movie ratings as a web application
+FR-07: Expose C-Movie ratings as a web application accessible through an REST API.
 ### Non-functional
-NFR-01: Web application will be available through a REST API
+NFR-01: Solution shall be DDD compliant.
+NFR-02: Solution design shall follow an agile mindset.
 ## Architecture Design
+Assumption-01: Movies Info is defined as the Domain (D)
+Assumption-02: C-Ratings is considered as a context within domain D C-Ratings is part of a root aggregate.
+A domain event triggers a request of a movie's info, including a movie's rating.
 ### High-level architecture diagram
 ### System components and their interactions
 ### Data flow diagram